 During every moment of every day, we carry on an inner dialogue that guides our actions and shapes how we see the world around us.

-Scientists from the Netherlands conducted a study around the inner voice.
+Scientists from the Netherlands conducted a study on the inner voice.
 They watched women struggling with anorexia walk through doorways in a lab.
 They noticed that the women physically turned their shoulders sideways to squeeze through the doors, even though they had plenty of room.
-They concluded that the inner voices of these women were so strong that their internal representations of themselves actually determined their body’s movements.
-Their inner voice told them what they were, and they behaved based on those voices-even though the reality was completely different.
+They concluded that the inner voices of these women were so strong that their internal representations of themselves determined their body’s movements.
+Their inner voice told them what they were, and they behaved based on those voices even though the reality was completely different.

 In other words, their inner voice dictated their actions.

 Guess what happens?
 They start exhibiting those negative side effects.
 Their self-talk is reinforcing the negative input from the outside.
-If you’re told that a negative side effect to a surgery is pain in a certain area, then you are clinically more likely to feel pain in that area.
+If you’re told that a negative side effect of surgery is pain in a certain area, then you are clinically more likely to feel pain in that area.